Is now a good time to buy a house?

 It can be tempting to wait for lower rates, but doing so may come at a cost.
 Lower rates may drive increased demand, which can lead to higher home prices.

-"While buyers might save money on a lower rate, higher home prices can quickly offset these savings," Fong says.
+"While buyers might save money with a lower rate, higher home prices can quickly offset these savings," says Robert Fong, Senior Director of Mortgage Capital Markets at First Citizens.
 Instead, he recommends that prospective buyers focus on what works best for their unique financial situation.
 "Trying to find the absolute best time to buy is difficult and can often lead to missed opportunities," he explains.

-If you're financially prepared, there may be alternatives worth exploring—such as an adjustable-rate mortgage, or ARM.
+If you're financially prepared, there may be alternatives worth exploring—such as an ARM.
 "When rates are declining, an ARM can provide savings by adjusting the rate downward after an initial period with a fixed term," Fong explains.
-"An ARM can be great for the right buyer, but it's important to consult a mortgage professional who can walk you through all the pros and cons."
+"An ARM can be great for the right buyer, but it's important to consult a mortgage professional who can walk you through the pros and cons."

 5Prepare for real estate commission changes

-In March 2024, NAR agreed to a settlement that changed how sellers and buyers handle commissions.
+In March 2024, the National Association of Realtors, or NAR, agreed to a settlement that changed how sellers and buyers handle commissions.
 Under NAR's new rules, sellers are no longer automatically responsible for paying the buyer agent's commission.
-However, buyers may still ask sellers to cover the expense as part of their concessions.
+However, buyers can still ask sellers to cover the expense as part of their concessions.

-The new rules also give both buyers and sellers the ability to negotiate commissions with their real estate agent, which could potentially lower overall transaction costs.
+The rule change also gives buyers and sellers the ability to negotiate commissions with their real estate agent, which could potentially lower overall transaction costs.
 "What the rule does is bring clarity and transparency to the process so everyone has clear expectations about how much will be paid, who's receiving that payment and who's paying it," Cox explains.

 6Expand your search